Pages in the Analysis Phase:

 Customer Understanding and Agreement

-To reach a common understanding of the required outcomes between the training team and line leaders, you should define the following activities and ensure you customer understands and agrees to them:
+To reach a common understanding of the required outcomes between the training team and business line-leaders, you should define the following activities and ensure your customers understand and agree to them:

 Learning initiatives should always be undertaken to improve the performance of the business, thus they should always be defined in business terms.
 An ROI (Return On Investment) is not normally required, and in some cases is not even cost-effective; however there should always be a clear causal link.